NicoHerrig95/Monte-Carlo-simulation-study/README.md

 # Monte-Carlo Simulation Study

-## This paper deals with two problems from the course " MT5763 -Software for Data Analysis" at the University of St. Andrews.
+## This project deals with two problems from the course " MT5763 -Software for Data Analysis" at the University of St. Andrews.
 Code is written in R and is included in the *Simulation_Study.Rmd* file.

 ### Problem 1: